 The Regional Assemblies shall comprise representatives of all UIC Members of that region.
-RAME members are the railway administrations of Turkey (TCDD), Islamic Republic of Iran (RAI), Saudi Arabia (SRO), Jordan (ARC), Syria (CFS), Iraq (IRR), Jordan Hejaz Railways (JHR), Syrian Hejaz Railways (SHR), Qatar Railways Company (QRC), Afghanistan (ARA), United Arab Emirates (FTA), Oman Rail, Rail Pardaz Seir Co. from Iran, Ma'an Development Area (MDA) from Jordan, and TCDD Taşımacılık A.Ş. from Turkey.
+RAME members are the railway administrations of Turkey (TCDD), Islamic Republic of Iran (RAI), Saudi Arabia (SAR), Jordan (ARC), Syria (CFS), Iraq (IRR), Jordan Hejaz Railways (JHR), Syrian Hejaz Railways (SHR), Afghanistan (ARA), United Arab Emirates (MoEI), TCDD Taşımacılık A.Ş. from Turkey, Transport General Authority (TGA) from Saudi Arabia, and Isfahan Kafriz Company from Iran.

-The RAME Chairmanship is performed by Turkish State Railways (TCDD) and its 1st, 2nd, and 3rd vices-chairmanship are carried out by the railways of I.R. of Iran (RAI), Saudi Arabia (SRO), and Jordan (ARC).
+The RAME Chairmanship is performed by Turkish State Railways (TCDD) and its vices-chairmanship are carried out by the railways of I.R. of Iran (RAI) and Saudi Arabia (SAR).
 According to UIC Statutes, the Middle East Region will be represented by 3 members in the UIC Executive Board and therefore RAME appointed members in Executive Boards are:

-¨ Turkish State Railways (TCDD), represented by Mr. Isa Apaydin, President of TCDD
+¨ Turkish State Railways (TCDD), represented by Mr. Metin Akbaş, Acting Director General of TCDD

-¨ Iranian Railways (RAI), represented by Dr. Saeed Mohammadzadeh, President of RAI
+¨ Iranian Railways (RAI), represented by Mr. Miad Salehi, President of RAI

 The Regional Assembly for Middle East (RAME) is the highest and supreme decision making body with regard to all regional issues.
 Its meetings are convened twice annually and hosted by its members.
-So far 20 meetings have been held since its establishment.
+So far 28 meetings have been held since its establishment.
 The first Meeting of Middle East Regional Assembly was held in Paris on December 6, 2006, and the second meeting on 29-30 May, 2007 in Isfahan, Iran.
-The last meeting (20th) was held in Paris, UIC HQ on 6 December 2017.
+The last meeting (28th) was held as hybrid in Istanbul .

 The activities of RAME which are mostly defined and ratified in terms of its annual Action Plans can range from technical and operational issues to commercial and business oriented activities.
 Safeties, security, infrastructure maintenance, high-speed and so on are considered to be the technical activities on issues relevant to the Middle-East-Railways which are launched in the shape of technical seminars and workshops with technical support of UIC.